ecupaio/personal-site/_drafts/8-ux-trends-that-need-to-go.md

 ### Solution: Only indicate scrolling is possible when it is not immediately obvious

 So the only scenario, I have run into this is where there is scrollable content embedded within a page.
-In my portfolio, you
+In my portfolio, you can see this.
+I took full height screenshots of my websites, but cut them off at 520px so you can easily navigate to other screenshots and see the details of each project.
+I have seen other examples of when websites embed terms and need users to scroll all the way to the end before agreeing.
+These scenarios are rare and it's best you leave the shivering chevron out.

 ## Scroll Jacking